SEER to SEER2 Conversion in 2023

 For more information and to determine the minimum efficiency ratings for the various systems, check out this article from CalCERTS, a leading Home Energy Rating System (HERS) provider in California.

-How Marathon HVAC Services is Helping Our Customers Navigate This Change
+How Marathon HVAC Services, LLC. is Helping Our Customers Navigate This Change